Oliver J. Coleman

-Oliver J. Coleman (born 1844–May 29, 1926) was a state legislator representing Madison County, Florida, during the Reconstruction era.
+Oliver J. Coleman (c.
+1844–May 29, 1926) was a state legislator representing Madison County, Florida, during the Reconstruction era.
 In 1873 he was elected in a special election to represent the 10th Senatorial District.

 He served in the Florida House of Representatives in 1871 and 1872 and won a special election to represent the 10th District in the Florida Senate in December 1873.